lidofinance/lido-dao/docs/protocol-levers.md

 # Levers

-The protocol governed by DePool DAO.
-DAO decides on protocols’ key parameters (e.g. fees) and executes protocol upgrades.
-The DAO members govern the protocols to ensure their efficiency and stability.
+The protocol is governed by DePool DAO.
+The DAO decides on protocols’ key parameters and executes protocol upgrades.
 Here is a list of levers inside the protocol that is controllable by Aragon DAO.

 ## ACL

-PAUSE_ROLE
-MANAGE_FEE
-MANAGE_WITHDRAWAL_KEY
-MANAGE_SIGNING_KEYS
-SET_ORACLE

 TODO: add description to each permission.

+* PAUSE_ROLE
+* MANAGE_FEE
+* MANAGE_WITHDRAWAL_KEY
+* MANAGE_SIGNING_KEYS
+* SET_ORACLE

 ## Governance

+TODO: update levers according to the current implementation.
+TODO: split levers by different contracts: DePool, StakingProvidersRegistry, DePoolOracle.

 #### `oracle`
 ##### File: `DePool.sol`